 Based on the British Athletics muscle injury classification, muscle and tendon injuries are graded 0-4.
-0 being a strain and 4 being a rupture or complete separation of the two ends of the muscle or tendon.
+0 is a strain and 4 is a rupture or complete separation of the two ends of the muscle or tendon.
 A letter is now attached to the grading, which will indicate the location of the injury with (A) referring to an extension from the fascia, (B) muscle or muscle tendon junction and (C) tendon involvement.

 Muscle strain, soreness after exercise, no sign on MRI.